 A time existed when connectivity between people online across various countries was hardly present.
 This era was far away from smartphones and internet connections below 512 Kbps.

 Those years were indeed wonderful when the first social networks tried to connect via chat.
 Such an invention made it possible for a person based in Los Angeles to communicate with a person sitting in Oslo in real time.
+Nowadays, businesses and users have access to solutions such as an SMS gateway, email marketing, paid ads, etc.

 What led people to such an era?
 Which platforms were pioneers in social media that paved the way for existing platforms?